rhinodavid/inversion/README.md

 ## Inversion
-> An application the number of inversions in a list of integers.
+> An application to count the number of inversions in a list of integers.

 _What is an inversion?_ An inversion is when two elements in the array are not in sorted order, or more formally, `a[i]` and `a[j]` form an inversion if